noproxy/gradle-issue-7061/README.md

 ## Project Structure

-1. module 'library-xbundle' will produce a library with 'xbundle' format.
+1. Module 'library-xbundle' will produce a library with 'xbundle' format.
-2. module 'issue-7061' will assemble a plugin that register some artifact transforms to produce issue.
+2. Module 'issue-7061' will assemble a plugin that register some artifact transforms to produce issue.
-3. the test in module 'issue-7061' will test the plugin, and test will fail to demonstrate the issue.
+3. The test in module 'issue-7061' will test the plugin, and test will fail to demonstrate the issue.

 ## Usage

-Run this to running test.
-Test will fail.
+Run this cmd to test.
+Tests will fail.

 ```bash
 ./gradlew install test